Mshashikanth1/GroceryList-App/README.md

 ./mvnw clean install
 ./mvnw spotless:apply

-this is a simple app written to learn mango db and spring boot
+this is a simple backend app written to learn mango db and spring boot

 # curl